Skip to Content

 Top

-Evidence
+Monitoring and Evidence

-Last updated: February 2017
+Last updated: November 2023

 Site specific data

 There are a range of data that underpin this Nature Conservation MPA.
 The full overview of the data used to support site identification along with information on confidence in feature presence and extent is available in the Geikie Slide and Hebridean Slope Nature Conservation MPA Data Confidence Assessment.
-JNCC will be adding relevant survey data for this MPA to its MPA mapper in due course.
+JNCC will be adding relevant survey data for this MPA to its MPA Mapper in due course.

 All of the data available for this MPA have been generated through JNCC commissioned analysis of existing survey data.
 These data provide direct evidence confirming the presence of the protected features within the site.